 - Sprinkle chicken breasts with the salt and pepper.

 - In a large non-skillet with a lid, heat the olive oil over medium heat.
-Add the chicken and brown for 4 minutes on each side.
+Add the chicken and sear for 4 minutes on each side.

 - Add the chicken stock, reduce to medium-low, put the lid on the skillet and allow to simmer for 5-8 minutes.
 NOTE: Chicken should register 160-165 degrees (it will continue to cook when removed from heat).